particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### SOS updates 2025-09-05

+Added additional documentation for exit and secure fault to the [red blink SOS guide](/troubleshooting/led/#red-blink-sos).

 ### Tachyon power requirements 2025-09-03

 Added power requirements to the [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/#power-requirements).